10 Snakes With Special Snouts For Digging

 A harmless snake which poses no threat to humans.
 The clue is in the name, as this southern African snake has a narrow snout specialised for digging.

-Mozambique shovel snouts are found in coastal forests, moist savannah, and roads through them.
-If cornered, then Prosynma janii doesn’t need a log or burrow to hide in, as it can dive down instantly.
 Though less flashy, this is just as useful as a neurotoxic venom which destroys birds’ brains.
-Cobras are powerful, but they’re so cocky that every hawk and eagle in South Africa knows where they are.
-The Mozambique shovel snout is subtle and can disappear into soil, leaving its predators confused, questioning their own sanity.
+Cobras are undoubtedly powerful, but they’re so cocky that every hawk and eagle in South Africa knows where they are.
+The Mozambique shovel snout is more subtle, and can disappear into soil at will, leaving its predators confused, questioning their own sanity.

 9 Colombian earth snake